mrliptontea/PurpleMine2/README.md

 * Introduce project tiles on projects list page (enabled by default, can be switched off by setting `$use-project-tiles` to `false`)
 * Fixed #44: adjust width of the label column on the login form
 * Merged #49: German translations
+* Fixed #50: printed content on second page onwards was missing in Firefox
+* Fixed #51: a plugin dropdown in top menu could be too narrow
+* Fixed #52: delete watcher icon in the sidebar was missing
+* Fixed #54: long checkbox lists will be scrollable
+* Fixed #62: anchors won't scroll the page
+* Fixed #69: fixed "remember me" checkbox layout on login page
+* Fixed #78: files not visible on list in wiki when there is a lot of them
+* Updated dependencies
+* Fixed #81: top watchers checkboxes were not visible on Firefox
+* Removed `checkbox` and `radio` mixins in favour of `check`
+* Fixed #83: editor tabs layout in Redmine 4.0

 v1.8.0 (2016-11-20):